Dynamics for Spin-$1/2$ Particles in Einstein-Gauss-Bonnet Gravity: Introduction

 In parallel, fermionic fields propagating in EGB black-hole backgrounds have also been explored in the literature, primarily in the context of quasi-normal spectra and stability analyses \cite{Gonzalez2018FermionicGB,Churilova2021}.
 These works demonstrate that Dirac fields are sensitive to Gauss--Bonnet corrections, exhibiting both perturbative and non-perturbative responses.
 However, most of these studies rely on wave-equation approaches and focus on spectral properties, rather than on the underlying operator structure governing the quantum dynamics.
 On the other hand, the formulation of the Dirac equation in curved spacetime, based on the tetrad formalism and spin connection, provides a natural framework for describing fermionic dynamics in gravitational fields \cite{Brill1957,dewitt1966dynamical}.
 In this context, Hamiltonian formulations of the Dirac equation have been developed and extensively studied, particularly in static spacetimes such as Schwarzschild and Kerr geometries \cite{Parker1980,Obukhov2013,Silva2019}.
 These formulations establish a direct connection between relativistic quantum mechanics and operator dynamics.
-A particularly powerful aspect of the Hamiltonian approach is that it enables the study of quantum dynamics through the Heisenberg equations of motion.
+A particularly important feature of the Hamiltonian formulation is that it naturally provides the evolution of quantum observables through the Heisenberg equations of motion.
+In contrast to approaches based on wave equations or semiclassical trajectories, the Heisenberg picture assigns a well-defined operator to each observable, allowing quantities such as velocity, momentum and force to be derived directly from the Dirac Hamiltonian through commutator algebra.
+Consequently, the dynamics is formulated entirely at the operator level before any semiclassical approximation is introduced.
 Within this framework, physical observables such as position, momentum, and spin evolve according to their commutators with the Hamiltonian operator.
 This method has been successfully applied in various contexts, including relativistic quantum systems in external fields and curved spacetimes \cite{Obukhov2013,Hehl1990}.
 In gravitational backgrounds, the Heisenberg picture provides a direct route to defining velocity and force operators, thereby offering an operator-based interpretation of particle motion that goes beyond classical geodesic descriptions.